Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 ### `database:import`
 Imports database dump to database defined in config.ini.php, so if you already have a installation - it overwrites it.

+### `logger:delete`
+Removes logging entries from the DB, that is the internal logging in Matomo, not visits on sites.

 ### `matomo:install`
 Installs Matamo.
 Wipes the current installation - as default it uses settings in